Digital Piano Expert

 The five lines of the Bass Clef are different notes from those of the Treble Clef: G B D F A (Good Boys Do Fine Always).

-On piano, the notes of the Bass Staff are played with the left hand.
-(Still not important, but just you wait.)
+On the piano, you play the notes of the Bass Staff with the left hand (still not important, but just wait).

 Ledger Lines above and below the Staff Lines